 Tyson Conservation Corps Student Coordinator and Assistant Coordinator

 Tyson Conservation Corps (TCC) is looking to fill 2 Student Coordinator positions for the 2019-20 school year.
 TCC is a student volunteer corps dedicated to conservation and ecological restoration at Tyson Research Center and in the greater St. Louis region.
 The Student Coordinator and Assistant Student Coordinator are paid positions, serving as the liaison between WashU students and community members and the staff scientists at Tyson.
-TCC Student Coordinators organize and execute projects and events, gain leadership experience, and learn about hands-on conservation and restoration work.
-Applications are due on Friday, June 28.
+TCC Student Coordinators organize and execute projects and events, gain leadership experience, and learn about hands-on conservation and restoration work. (positions are filled)

 Learn more about the Student Coordinator positions here: https://docs.google.com/document/d/1anQxCNZp6dscDeJq7fEKaU3Uk-F_ZKRGFh98GcEHubU/edit?usp=sharing